Jon Berti Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres have the 10th-ranked team ERA across all MLB pitching staffs (4.01).
+- The Padres have the 10th-ranked team ERA across all league pitching staffs (4.01).

+- Padres pitchers combine to allow 59 total home runs at a clip of 1.1 per game (to rank 11th in baseball).

-- The lefty's last time out was on Wednesday against the Washington Nationals, when he tossed six innings, surrendering four earned runs while allowing seven hits.
+- In his last appearance on Thursday against the Washington Nationals, the left-hander tossed five innings, allowing one earned run while surrendering four hits.

-- The 23-year-old has put together a 3.94 ERA and 5.5 strikeouts per nine innings across seven games this season, while giving up a batting average of .240 to his opponents.
+- The 30-year-old has a 5.22 ERA and 9.7 strikeouts per nine innings in 10 games this season, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.